Predicting Clinical Outcomes in Glioblastoma: An Application of Topological and Functional Data Analysis: Predicting Clinical Outcomes in Glioblastoma

 \subsection{Prediction Results}

-We now compare the each data types ability to predict two clinical outcomes: disease free survival (DFS) and overall survival (OS).
-Briefly, DFS is the period after a successful treatment during which there are no signs or symptoms of the cancer; while, OS is tabulated as the entire period after the initial treatment where the patient is still alive.
-It is important to note that DFS is more commonly used over OS in adjuvant cancer clinical trials, because it offers earlier presentation of data \cite{Sargent:2005aa}.
+We now compare the each data type's ability to predict two clinical outcomes: disease free survival (DFS) and overall survival (OS).
+Briefly, DFS is the period after a successful treatment during which there are no signs or symptoms of the cancer, while OS is tabulated as the entire period after the initial treatment where the patient is still alive.
+It is worth noting that DFS is more commonly used over OS in adjuvant cancer clinical trials because it offers earlier presentation of data \cite{Sargent:2005aa}.
 This stems from the idea that events due to disease recurrence occur earlier than death from disease, thus resulting in a cleaner signal \cite{Birgisson:2011aa}.